-Since both approaches require not only changes in endsystems, but also additional packet processing in the network, a key question is whether, and how, such mechanisms could be integrated in routers with line speeds of multiple Gbit/s.
-Several simulation studies such as [3] or [4] show that both approaches have the potential to overcome short-comings of TCP's congestion control.
-Furthermore, it has been proven that it requires only limited effort to extend the software stacks of operation systems to support Quick-Start [5], or XCP [6], respectively.
-However, the realization of Quick-Start and XCP functions in core routers is a rather unexplored field so far.
+Since these approaches require not only changes in end-systems, but also additional packet processing in the network, a key question is whether, and how, such mechanisms could be integrated in routers with line speeds of multiple Gbit/s.
+Several simulation studies [3]-[6] as well as test-bed experiments [7], [8] show their potential to overcome short-comings of TCP's congestion control.
+Furthermore, it has been proven that it requires only limited effort to extend the software stacks of operation systems to support Quick-Start [9], or XCP [10], respectively.
+However, the realization of the required functions in core routers is a rather unexplored field so far.

 Network processors are increasingly used in core routers.
 They use specialized processor cores to achieve high-speed packet processing.
-Due to their programmability, they allow a flexible realization of new protocol functions, as required by Quick-Start and XCP.
+Due to their programmability, they allow a flexible realization of new protocol functions, as required by Quick-Start, XCP and RCP.
 The Intel IXP network processor series is widely used for experimental purposes.
-For instance, [7] uses an Intel IXP2400 for a partial XCP implementation, and [8] for other related implementation efforts.
-An alternative are Field-Programmable Gate Arrays (FPGA), e. g.
-[9] reports an FPGA-based implementation of another router-assisted congestion control scheme.
-FPGAs require a more complex, low-level programming and are not further considered here.
+For instance, [11] uses an Intel IXP2400 for a partial XCP implementation, and [12] for other related implementation efforts.
+An alternative are Field-Programmable Gate Arrays (FPGA).
+[13] reports an FPGA-based implementation of the RCP router functions.
+FPGAs require a more complex, low-level programming, enabling them to offer arbitrary, optimized functionalities with very high processing power.

 In this paper, we study the implementation complexity and performance of Quick-Start and XCP on a network processor.
-We show that in both cases the needed functions lay restrictions on parallel packet processing, and we discuss solutions to circumvent these problems.
-To the best of our knowledge, this is the first comprehensive implementation and performance study of Quick-Start and XCP on a network processor.
+We show that in both cases the needed functions restrict parallel packet processing, and we discuss solutions to circumvent these problems.
+This comprehensive study of the implementation and performance of Quick-Start and XCP on a network processor has first been published in [14].
+This paper extends these results.
+We additionally consider RCP and also present some results for FPGA implementations.

-The rest of this paper is structured as follows: Section II gives an overview of router-assisted congestion control schemes, in particular Quick-Start and XCP, and also introduces router realization aspects.
+The rest of this paper is structured as follows: Section II gives an overview of explicit congestion control schemes, in particular Quick-Start and XCP, and also introduces router realization aspects.
 In Section III, we present our implementation for the Intel IXP network processor series.
 We detail the challenges that arise from parallel processing, and discuss possible solutions.
 The measurements results in Section IV compare the throughput and delay performance of Quick-Start and XCP.
-Finally, Section V concludes the paper.
+Moreover, we extend these results to a potential RCP implementation.
+In Section V we show results of our FPGA implementations.
+Section VI concludes the paper.